 Enjoy flavour of Christmas all year round with this Fruit Mince Slice – the perfect sweet accompaniment with a cup of tea or serve it up warm with vanilla ice cream.
 For the cheats version, use a jar of fruit mince and store-bought short crust pastry.

 For fruit mince: combine all ingredients in a saucepan, bring to a simmer over medium heat, then reduce heat to low and simmer for ½ to 1 hour or until all the liquid has been absorbed and the fruit is plumped up

 For the pastry: sift flour into a large bowl and stir in almond meal; rub in butter.
 Stir in rind and sifted icing sugar.
 Stir in egg yolk and enough of the milk to make ingredients cling together.
 On a lightly floured surface, knead dough until smooth.
 Cover and refrigerate 30 minutes

 Lightly grease a 38 x 24 cm baking tray and line with baking paper.
 Divide pastry into 2 portions, one just over half the amount of the pastry then wrap the smaller piece in plastic wrap and chill in the refrigerator until required

-Roll out the larger piece until 3 mm thick, forming a rectangle large enough to leave a 2 cm border of pastry overhanging the edges of the tray (the pastry will shrink).
-Place pastry onto baking tray, then prick with a fork.
-Cover with plastic film and refrigerate for 2 hours or place in the freezer for 15 minutes
+Roll out the larger piece until 3mm thick, forming a rectangle large enough to leave a 2cm border of pastry overhanging the edges of the tray (the pastry will shrink).
+Place pastry onto baking tray then prick with a fork.
+Cover with plastic wrap and place in the freezer for 15 minutes

 Trending This Week